Jonathing/gpr-for-gradle/README.md

 For more info see this [GitHub docs](https://docs.github.com/en/packages/using-github-packages-with-your-projects-ecosystem/configuring-gradle-for-use-with-github-packages#authenticating-to-github-packages) page.

 `GITHUB_ACTOR` and `GITHUB_TOKEN` will be used within GitHub workflows, unless the username and password are manually changed.

-# Plans

-- Make extension functions work nicely with Groovy (feel free to open a PR for it)
-- Archive this project if Github Packages improve support for maven